dwilbourne/pvcMsg/docs/source/index.rst

 ===============

 The pvcMsg library is a lean implementation of ICU messaging.
 The primary purpose of the library is to support messaging in the pvc libraries themselves.
-Pvc tries to minmize dependencies on 3rd party code as much as possible.
+Pvc tries to minimize dependencies on 3rd party code as much as possible.

 Like the message implementations in major frameworks, this implementation supports translation into various languages .
 And it uses the ICU library exposed by PHP to format numbers, currency and dates when those things appear inside